Watch the webinar recording here.

 Improving the integration of epidemiological data into human health risk assessment: What risk assessors told us they want.
 Phillips et al., 2024.
 Global Epidemiology. https://doi.org/10.1016/j.gloepi.2024.100167

-The Committee continues to try and develop community of practice around the theme of epidemiology and risk assessment via the EpiFoRa web platform and database, the goal being to foster collaboration among epidemiologists, risk assessors, exposure scientists, toxicologists and other experts as well as students.
+The Committee continues to build a community of practice around the theme of epidemiology and risk assessment via the EpiFoRa web platform and database.
+The goal is to foster collaboration among epidemiologists, risk assessors, exposure scientists, toxicologists and other experts, and students.

 View webinars on our YouTube channel here.